frto027/HeartBeatLanClientBSQuest/README.md

 # HypeRate as the heart data source

 This mod supports the [HypeRate](https://www.hyperate.io/) as the data source, and Bluetooth permission is not required if you don't use it.
+Just install the mod and change the data source, then restart.
 Input your hyperate ID inside the game and it will works.
+(Special thanks to HypeRate for providing API support)

 I use cloudflare worker to handle the connection.
 If resources run out it may become unavailable that day, hopefully that won't happen.